 The Task Force’s education programs allow students of all ages to learn about ecology and experience environmental research.
 The programs are deeply aligned with state science standards and many are inquiry-based.
 Also, programs can be tailored to specific classroom needs.

-All programs are free-of-charge, and funding for the best travel fly rod can often be provided.
+All programs are free-of-charge, and funding for an affordable and compact fly fishing rod can often be provided.
 All lessons are hands-on and minds-on.

 There are classroom and field-based learning opportunities, for all grades, on a variety of environmental topics.
 These include the biology of salmon, plants, and invertebrates, investigating tree and stream interactions, general ecology, and watersheds.